13 Dealing with Data

 13.2.3.1 Ordinal features

 The simplest way to treat ordinal features is as if they were numeric.
-If you do this, then you’re just pretending that it’s not categorical, but in practice this is usually fine for features.
+If you do this, then you’re just pretending that it’s not categorical.
+In practice this is usually fine for features.
 Most of the transformations we mentioned previously aren’t going to be as useful, but you can still use them if you want.
 For example, logging ratings 1-5 isn’t going to do anything for you model-wise, but it technically doesn’t hurt anything.
-But you should know that typical statistics like means and standard deviations don’t really make sense for ordinal data, so the main reason for treating them as numeric is for modeling convenience.
+You should know that typical statistics like means and standard deviations don’t really make sense for ordinal data, so the main reason for treating them as numeric is for modeling convenience.

 The take home message for ordinal features is generally simple.
 Treat them as you would numeric features or non-ordered categorical features.
 Either is fine.